Islandora-Collaboration-Group/ISLE/docs/04_installation_migration/migration_merge_checklist.md

      * the Request Dispatcher for managing HTTP communications
      * the Admin Web interface
      * parameters related to replication and duplication
-* `solr.xml`
-  * _The solr.xml file defines global configuration options that apply to all or many cores._

 * `stopwords.txt`
   * _Using the stopwords.txt file, one can avoid the common words of a language, which do not add a significant value to any search.
   * _For example, a, an, the, you, I, am, and so on.
 One can specify words to be removed from the Solr search in this file line-by-line._